 11. Conclusion

-Dry fishing practices are largely subsumed within a global political economy, and despite its cultural embeddedness, has little recognition of the situated heritage, as discussed.
-The makeshift practices have persuaded their attachments to the native space where they belong and granted them “a living in transience” which is packed with adjustments, transformability and negotiations in the social and ecological landscape.
+Fish drying practices are integrated within broader political economies and, despite its cultural embeddedness, there is little recognition of the situated heritage of dried fish, as discussed.
+The makeshift practices of fish drying have resulted in a condition of “making a living in transience” which necessitates ongoing adjustments, transformability and negotiations in the social and ecological landscape.
 A large segment of the practice is driven by deeply embedded human values and community integrity towards the health of the regional fisheries ecosystem, managed by customary collective normative orders for a long period of time.
 Socially and culturally significant events are focal points in the system of dry fishing, despite not being recognized by the formal administrative and legal systems.
 As evidence, we showed how fish plays an integral role in the life and identities of the people.
 While there is documented evidence of the fact that a large number of indigenous species had faced decline due to commercial overfishing and unsustainable processing, the onus is borne by artisanal small-scale fishers, who face legal barriers, challenges and often outright prohibition of their established practices.
 Furthermore, the complexities in trade relations and functions of fish value chains also provide insights into how incentives for (over)exploitation are structured within the DF sector in West Bengal.
-Thereby, it is crucial to introspect the non-linearities of the DF social economy to effectively bring to the fore the socioecologically benign, inclusive management plans for implementations.
-We strongly suggest co-management, co-monitoring and partnerships as imperatives within formal dried fish administration, to generate species recovery and enhance sustainability of the dried fish system.
+Thereby, it is crucial to recognize the non-linearities of the DF social economy to effectively bring to the fore socioecologically benign, inclusive management plans for implementation.
+We strongly suggest co-management, co-monitoring and partnerships as imperatives within formal dried fish management, to generate species recovery and enhance sustainability of the dried fish system.
 Acknowledging “governance and governmentality” as a crucial steering process adding dimensions to natural as well social systems in fisheries, we also uphold the interactive governance approach (Kooiman et al. 2008).
 The theoretical rigour of that approach about the dimensions of governance and its careful attention to interaction do suggest a pathway to more effectively identifying and supporting opportunities in the dried fish sector of West Bengal.
 We advocate for the much-needed transition from theoretical understanding to actions through integrated planning and implementation of locally tuned initiatives and programmes such as training workshops, field schools, knowledge mobilisation activities and innovations.

 Acknowledgements

-We would like to acknowledge our internal team of IIT Kharagpur comprising Ms. Shreyashi Bhattacharya, Dr. Anuradha Choudry and professor Priyadarshi Patnaik.
+We would like to acknowledge our internal team of IIT Kharagpur.
+We offer heartfelt gratitude to the fishers of West Bengal who remained patient to our continuous probing and spontaneously embraced us without any expectations during our field investigations.
 We are also grateful to Dakshinbanga Matsyajibi Forum (DMF), our NGO partner in this project, especially Mr. Milan Mondal and Mr. Pradip Chatterjee.
-Finally, we offer our heartfelt thankfulness to the fishers of West Bengal who sincerely remained patient to our continuous probing and spontaneously embraced us without any expectations during our field investigations.
 We thank Mr. Swarnadeep Bhattacharjee for taking photographs during the fieldwork.